 Abso-fucking-lutely.
-Please email either me at ajh(at)quicunquevult(dot)com or Michele, my Social Media Imp, at mjh(at)quicunquevult(dot)com and we’ll sort something out.
+Please email either me at ajh(at)quicunquevult(dot)com or my assistant Mary at mary(at)quicunquevult(dot)com and we’ll sort something out.

 How do you respond to reviews of your work?

 Basically, I don’t.
 I am very grateful to everyone who has taken the time to read and review my work (whether you liked it or not) but reviews are for readers, not writers.
-I will never engage with readers on reviews of my books or discussion threads about my books unless explicitly invited to do – and even then I’d be nervous as heck at potentially closing the conversation.
+I will never engage with readers on reviews of my books or discussion threads about my books unless explicitly invited to do – and even then I’d be terrified of potentially closing down the conversation.
 If you want to talk to me about my work, you’re very welcome to contact me at ajh(at)quicunquevult(dot)com.